Prag8855/aab/content/guides/relocation-agency-in-berlin.md

 ## Relocation agency or immigration lawyer?

-**Relocation consultants** help you [move to Berlin](/guides/moving-to-berlin) and deal with German bureaucracy, but they can't give legal advice.
+**Relocation consultants** help you [move to Berlin](/guides/moving-to-berlin) and deal with German bureaucracy, but they can't give you legal advice.

 **Immigration lawyers** give legal advice.
 They only help you with immigration: residence permits, permanent residence and citizenship.
 If you have legal questions, you need a lawyer.